Curriculum Vitae

 B.S.
 Mass Communications: Public Relations

-Assistant Professor, Public Health Program, School of Medicine and Health Sciences, University of North Dakota (September 2019 - present)
+Assistant Professor, Public Health Program, School of Medicine and Health Sciences, University of North Dakota (September 2019 - June 2025)

 Postdoctoral Research Fellow, Epidemiology Branch, Division of Intramural Population Health Research, Eunice Kennedy Shriver National Institute of Child Health and Human Development, National Institutes of Health (June 2017 – June 2019)